 Many people and families will be served by these shares!
 With this program, our trainees are growing, harvesting and sharing produce with people lacking access to fresh organic produce.
 Our trainees are part of a solution.

-Dept of Veteran Affairs- HUD VASH
+Dept of Veteran's Affairs/ HUD VASH

-Encompass Housing Support
+Encompass Community Services: Housing Support

 Grey Bears

-Housing Matters
+Housing Matters Santa Cruz

 Monarch Services

-Santa Cruz County Office of Education
+Santa Cruz County Office of Education- FosterEd Program

-Santa Cruz County Black Health Matters Initiative
+Santa Cruz County Behavioral Health Occupational Therapy Program

 Senderos